-HOPE Center is an alcohol and drug free center; we have a zero tolerance policy; potential Men of HOPE are drug tested prior to an intake interview; and random tests are also conducted.
+HOPE Center is an alcohol and drug free center; potential Men of HOPE are drug tested prior to an intake interview and random tests are also conducted.

 Men of HOPE must be physically and mentally capable of caring for themselves; contribute to the housework through chores, and seeking, obtaining, and maintaining legitimate, full-time income (paid employment, disability, and/or social security).